openstack/horizon/doc/source/topics/tutorial.rst

 ``horizon/common/_detail_table.html``.
 Some simple pagination code was added to handle large instance lists.

-Lastly, this code introduces the concept of error handling in Horizon.
+Lastly, this code introduces the concept of error handling in horizon.
 The :func:`horizon.exceptions.handle` function is a centralized error handling mechanism that takes all the guess-work and inconsistency out of dealing with exceptions from the API.
 Use it everywhere.